rafin-edu/website-blocker-extension/README.md

-Finally, I thanks all of you who see a simple project fully based on AI.
-For any queris and suggestion [conatct](https://www.facebook.com/deshi.bangla.2024) with me.
+Finally, I thanks all of you who see a simple project fully based on AI but helpful.
+For any queris and suggestion [conatct](https://wa.me/+8801990151384) with me.
 I hope you will help me to update the README information or any grammatical mistakes. 😁😁